f5devcentral/f5-agility-labs-nginx/docs/class2/module2/lab/lab2.rst

 Lab 2 (OPTIONAL): Made new code commit, push changes using command line tools, and deploy
 =========================================================================================

-In this task, we will run through a similar process, but this time achieve similar changes via a bash shell using Unix commands, a different perspective to application development!
+In this task, we will run through a similar process achieving similar results executing commands in a bash shell.

 1. Open **git bash for windows** using the **Git Bash** icon on the Windows desktop.
 Git Bash is a bash shell emulator, similar to what you see natively on Linux and Unix machines.
 If the git console font is too small to read, use **Ctrl+ “+”** to increase the font

     .. image:: ../images/image19.png